ibm-cloud-docs/cloud-object-storage/tutorials/kp-encrypt-bucket.md

 3. Select **Custom bucket**.
 3. Enter a bucket name, select the **Regional** resiliency, and choose a location and storage class.

+You can choose to use Key Protect to manage encryption for a bucket only at the time of creation.
+It isn't possible to change an existing bucket to use Key Protect.
+{:important}

 ## Choose KP encryption
 {: #kp-encrypt-bucket}
 {: step}